stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.lists/listcollection/add/_index.md

 title: Aspose::Words::Lists::ListCollection::Add method
 linktitle: Add
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Lists::ListCollection::Add method.
-Creates a new list based on a predefined template and adds it to the collection of lists in the document in C++.
+description: 'Aspose::Words::Lists::ListCollection::Add method.
+Creates a new list based on a predefined template and adds it to the collection of lists in the document in C++.'
 type: docs
 weight: 100
 url: /cpp/aspose.words.lists/listcollection/add/